Parrott Gallery Shop

 We carry work by…

-Mark Armstrong • Iris Casey • Linda Coulter • Daphne Creasy • Penny Doolittle • Tracey Edwards • Joyce Empey Smith • Lisa Ferguson • Rachel Harbour • May Haslam • Melanie Horner • Paul Johnston • Liz Jones • George Ketcheson • Lucie Kovarova-Weir • Colleen Lang • Brian Lubben • Marta Mouka • Bernard Noel • Tina Osborne • Sue Panko • Bob Pennycook • Allison Pilling & Ruby Curtis-Cowen • Sandy Randle • Bev Redden • Karen Richey • Rona Rustige • Margaret Ruttan • Zak Sieben • Debby Smith • Lisa Spence • Brenda Sullivan • Colleen Thomson • Wendy Vervoort • Sue Walker • Carl Wiens • Emőke Wilson • Sheila Wright
+Mark Armstrong • Linda Coulter • Daphne Creasy • Penny Doolittle • Tracey Edwards • Joyce Empey Smith • Lisa Ferguson • Rachel Harbour • May Haslam • Melanie Horner • Rebecca Johnson • Paul Johnston • Liz Jones • George Ketcheson • Lucie Kovarova-Weir • Colleen Lang • Brian Lubben • Marta Mouka • Bernard Noel • Tina Osborne • Sue Panko • Bob Pennycook • Allison Pilling & Ruby Curtis-Cowen • Sandy Randle • Bev Redden • Karen Richey • Rona Rustige • Margaret Ruttan • Zak Sieben • Debby Smith • Lisa Spence • Brenda Sullivan • Colleen Thomson • Wendy Vervoort • Sue Walker • Carl Wiens • Emőke Wilson • Sheila Wright

-March's Featured Shop Artist: Liz Jones
+May's Featured Shop Artist: Margaret Ruttan

-April's Featured Shop Artist: Marta Mouka
+June's Featured Shop Artist: Mark Armstrong